-The seclusion of women which was practised so strictly in Ottoman towns and cities was reflected in the architecture of the hamam.
+The seclusion of women which was practiced so strictly in Ottoman towns and cities was reflected in the architecture of the hamam.
 Naturally, it was unthinkable that men and women should bathe together, so either bath catered entirely for one of the sexes, or large double baths known as cifte hamam was built with separate sections for men and women.
 The men’s section of the latter had a large ornate entrance opening onto the main street, while the women’s section had a plain one opening modestly onto a side street.

 The 17th-century Turkish traveler and writer Evliya Celebi recorded that there were 151 hamams in Istanbul.
 A bathhouse was a lucrative source of income, which may explain why so many were built.
 Their consumption of water and firewood for the furnace rose to such heights that in the 18th century the government took measures to restrict their numbers.

 Let us take a brief look at some of the most notable of Istanbul’s Turkish baths.
 The oldest in the city is the Irgat Hamam built during the reign of Mehmed the Conqueror (1451-1481), while the only one to have been built on the foundations of an earlier Byzantine bath is Yildiz Dede Hamam in Bahcekapi.
 One of the most magnificent of all hamams is the 16th century Haseki Hurrem Sultan Hamam situated between Hagia Sophia and Sultan Ahmed Mosque.
 Also, the excavations nearby revealed the remains of the famous Byzantine Zeuksippos Bath.

 “Zennenname”, Fazil Enderuni just past the great underground cistern was known as Yerebatan Sarayi is Cagaloglu Hamam, whose baroque architecture and bath ‘tours’ with belly dancing and dinner inclusive have made it a popular tourist attraction.
 This hammam was built in 1741, the last to be built before the construction of large hamams was prohibited in 1768.